PP-FM/Ou-Lian/README.md

 ```shell
 $ ./part0 12345
 ```
+Note that the generated code assumes the executables from both sides are run in the same machine.
+But you can let them run on different machines by changing the communicating IP addresses in `part*.cpp`.

 # How to use (ZoKrates)
+TODO

 # Syntax Highlight
 If you are using vscode, you can enable syntax highlight for all `.ou` files by moving the `ou-vscode-syntax` directory into `~/.vscode/extensions/` if you use Linux or `%USERPROFILE%\.vscode\extensions` if you use Windows.